mhaidarhanif/rewinds/README.md

 You can use this to build any web app.
 Also what I'm using Rewinds for.

+Because well, Remix or Next.js are capable to build apps like these:

 - Personal Website
 - Company Profile
 - Todo List